Spice

-In the culinary arts, a spice is a seed, fruit, root, bark, or other plant substance primarily used for flavoring or coloring food.
-Spices are distinguished from herbs, which are the leaves, flowers, or stems of plants used for flavoring or as a garnish.
+In the culinary arts, a spice is a seed, fruit, root, bark, or other plant substance primarily used for flavouring or colouring food.
+Spices are distinguished from herbs, which are the leaves, flowers, or stems of plants used for flavouring or as a garnish.
 Spices and herbs are both seasonings.

 Spices are sometimes used in medicine, religious rituals, cosmetics, or perfume production.
 They are usually classified into spices, spice seeds, and herbal categories.
 For example, vanilla is commonly used as an ingredient in fragrance manufacturing.
 Plant-based sweeteners such as sugar are not considered spices.

 Spices can be used in various forms, including fresh, whole, dried, grated, chopped, crushed, ground, or extracted into a tincture.
 These processes may occur before the spice is sold, during meal preparation in the kitchen, or even at the table when serving a dish, such as grinding peppercorns as a condiment.
-Certain spices, like turmeric, are rarely available fresh or whole and are typically purchased in ground form.
+Certain spices are rarely available fresh or whole, and are typically purchased in ground form.
 Small seeds, such as fennel and mustard, can be used either in their whole form or as a powder.

 A whole dried spice has the longest shelf life, so it can be purchased and stored in larger amounts, making it cheaper on a per-serving basis.
-A fresh spice, such as ginger, is usually more flavorful than its dried form, but fresh spices are more expensive and have a much shorter shelf life.
+A fresh spice, such as ginger, is usually more flavourful than its dried form, but fresh spices are more expensive and have a much shorter shelf life.

-There is no clinical evidence that spices affect health.
+A 2019 review paper found that most claimed health benefits were not supported by clinical evidence, although noted that polyphenols found in spices may be beneficial.

 India contributes to 75% of global spice production.
 This is reflected culturally through its cuisine.
 Historically, the spice trade developed throughout the Indian subcontinent as well as in East Asia and the Middle East.
 Europe's demand for spices was among the economic and cultural factors that encouraged exploration in the early modern period.